gabrielStanovsky/unified-factuality/README.md

 Code and data for testing different factuality models across different testsets.

+### TODO:

+Things to add:

+1 Unified corpus:
+    1. Download external script to get all of the datasets
+    2. Requirements pip file to download all needed python dependencies

+2. Practical factuality annotataor:
+   1. End-to-end pipeline: Raw text -> annotation (will apply dependency parsing)
+   2. Dep trees -> factuality.
+Will provide the ability to experiment with other dep parsers.
+   3. Client - server - Will load all models once.
+   4. Using the previous module - create an online demo.

 ### Converting the Data to CoNLL Format

 #### UW